 Excel Binary Workbook Format

 There are many different Excel workbook filetypes—XLS, XLSB, XLSM, XLSX—, but one in particular stands out from the rest.
-That filetype is the Excel Binary Workbook file.
-This type of workbook file differs from other Excel Workbook files (like xlsx and xlsm filetypes—which are the standard Excel Workbook and Excel Macro-Enabled Workbook files respectively) in the fact that Excel Binary Workbook files (which have the xlsb file extension) store data in a binary format whereas other Excel Workbook files store data in XML.
-The benefits of storing data in a binary format means that Excel Binary Workbook files are read from and written to significantly faster when compared to other Excel Workbook files.
-These benefits also manifest themselves in calculation speed and workbook size, making them significantly faster and significantly smaller respectively.
-Excel Binary Workbooks have all these benefits while still allowing for the implementation of VBA code macros.
-Binary Workbooks can also load formulas greater than the standard 8192 character limit that is present in other workbook files, such as XLSX and XLSM.
-This means that the use of Excel Binary Workbook files is very beneficial in massively sized spreadsheets with long, complex formulas and long calculation times which may or may not need to utilize VBA code macros.
-However, binary .xlsb format files are not compatible with versions of Excel prior to Excel 2003 and are only compatible with Excel 2003 if the Excel 2007 compatibility pack has been installed along with Service Pack 3.
-Excel Binary Workbook files can also be incompatible with any software or service that requires XML data instead of binary data, such as certain web servers or certain linked or layered systems.
+That filetype is the Excel binary workbook format file and has XLSB extension as XLS + B for Binary.
+This type of spreadsheet file differs from other Excel workbook format files (like XLSX and XLSM filetypes—which are the standard workbook and macro-enabled workbook files respectively) in the fact that XLSB workbook files store data in a binary format whereas other workbook files store data in XML format.
+The benefits of storing data in a binary format means that XLSB spreadsheets are read from and written to significantly faster when compared to other workbook format files.
+These benefits also manifest themselves in calculation speed and workbook file size, making them significantly faster and significantly smaller respectively.
+Excel binary spreadsheet have all these benefits while still allowing for the implementation of VBA code macros.
+Binary workbooks can also load formulas greater than the standard 8192 character limit that is present in other workbook format files, such as XLSX and XLSM.
+This means that the use of binary spreadsheet format files is very beneficial in massively sized spreadsheets with long, complex formulas and long calculation times which may or may not need to utilize VBA code macros.
+However, binary XLSB format files are not compatible with versions of Excel prior to Microsoft Excel 2003 and are only compatible with Excel 2003 if the Excel 2007 compatibility pack has been installed along with Service Pack 3.
+Binary workbook format files can also be incompatible with any software or service that requires XML data instead of binary data, such as certain web servers or certain linked or layered systems.

 – Smaller file size